 Its February! and I have 3 reasons for Nutella consumption this month!
 The first, which is just around the corner, is World Nutella Day.
 Yep a whole day devoted to Nutella.
 The second is pancake day and even though I'm generally a honey and lemon kinda girl, there might be the odd dip in the Nutella jar.
 And of course the third is Valentines - and I guess consumption of any kind of chocolate in huge quantities is allowed on Valentines day 🙂

 So now lets talk about Tigella!!
 NUTELLA TIGELLA.
-Ben and I were first introduced to the amazing Nutella Tigella in Bologna last year when we were honeymooning around Tuscany.
+Ben and I were first introduced to the amazing Nutella Tigella in Bologna last year after our amazing Italian wedding when we were honeymooning around Tuscany.
 We had never come across this type of Italian bread before, even though it was our 5th visit to Italy!
-I’m so glad that we decided to sit down and give them try.
+I'm so glad that we decided to sit down and give them try.

 Not content with our basket full of savoury Tigella, we just had to try the Nutella Tigella as well.

 Mmm, amazing!!
 So you know that I just had to give these a whirl myself at home - and World Nutella Day has forced me into action.